-It shall be the responsibility of the GW Nursing vice dean and the associate dean for program to retain files regarding disputes beginning with a student's "Notification of Grade Grievance" filing.
+It shall be the responsibility of the GW Nursing senior associate dean for academic affairs and the associate dean for the program to retain files regarding disputes beginning with a student's "Notification of Grade Grievance" filing.
 These files shall be retained for two academic years.
 No materials will be placed in individual student files in program offices, nor will notations be made on academic transcripts.